tonyedwardspz/tonyedwardspz/blog/_posts/2024/june/2024-06-25-are-you-disengaging-from-tech.md

 So why did it come up?

-The conversation in question was about delivering remote training to a small group of new entrants into the industry.
-In this instance the work was politely turned down, with fairly noncommittal responses to connected opportunities.
+The conversation in question was about a potential project.
+In this instance, the work was politely turned down.
+In the following conversation, our original question was posed.

 That doesn't mean I'd disengaged from Tech.